aicell-lab/ddls-course/content/course/ddls-2023/module-1/assignment-2.md

 ---
-title: Assignment 2
+title: "Assignment 2: Mapping Data-Driven Life Science Research"
 linktitle: Assignment 2
 date: '2023-08-26'
 type: book
+weight: 11
 ---
+#### Overview

-This week you will map out data-driven life science research.
-Your aim is to find and describe a peer-reviewed paper that fall under the umbrella of data-driven life sciences (review [module material](../) for a description) and a database that openly shares data that can be recycled in future research.
-In addition to the pdf you are asked to upload [here](https://forms.gle/HysGc7Aav2X8eLRt5), you will be asked to give a very short presentation (max 4 minutes) of the outcome of your research to the rest of the class.
+This week, your task is to explore the realm of data-driven life science research.
+Specifically, you will identify and analyze a peer-reviewed paper in this field and an open-access database containing data that could be used in future research projects.
+You will submit a PDF summary of your findings and also present them briefly to the class.

-Here is what this pdf should contain, in the form of bullet points (no need to write a long text!)
+#### Objectives

+- Gain an understanding of current research and open-access databases in the data-driven life sciences.
+- Develop skills in critical analysis and presentation of scientific research.

+#### Instructions

+1. **Identify a Peer-Reviewed Paper**: Select a paper that falls under the scope of data-driven life sciences.
+You may refer to the [module material](../) for more details on what constitutes data-driven life sciences.

+2. **Identify an Open-Access Database**: Find a database that openly shares data which can be reused in future research.

+3. **PDF Summary**: Create a PDF that contains the following bullet-pointed information:

--   Your name and email address
+   - **Personal Information**: Your name and email address.

--   For the paper
-    -   write down the references
+   - **For the Paper**:
+     - References
-    -   explain what the aim of the paper was
+     - Aim of the paper
-    -   write down what data was used (collected or recycled)
+     - Data used (collected or recycled)
-    -   write down what analysis method(s) was(were) used
+     - Analysis method(s) employed
-    -   Report on whether the data and the code for analysis is shared openly or how one would access it
+     - Accessibility of data and code (if openly shared or how to access)

--   For the database
-    -   write down the url
+   - **For the Database**:
+     - URL
-    -   describe briefly what data is gathered
+     - Brief description of data gathered
-    -   describe the use of the database
+     - Intended use of the database
-    -   describe whether it appears to adhere to [FAIR principles](https://www.go-fair.org/fair-principles/) (see also this [link](https://www.nature.com/articles/sdata201618)).
+     - Assessment of adherence to [FAIR principles](https://www.go-fair.org/fair-principles/) (You can also consult this [link](https://www.nature.com/articles/sdata201618) for more on FAIR principles.)

+4. **Presentation**: Prepare a concise presentation (maximum 4 minutes) to summarize your findings for the class.

+5. **Submission**: Upload the PDF [here](https://forms.gle/HysGc7Aav2X8eLRt5) before the seminar on Friday.

+#### Grading

+The assignment will be evaluated and the grades will contribute to your final course assessment.

+#### Presentation Guidelines

+- Time: Maximum of 4 minutes.
+- Content: Summarize the key points from your PDF.
+- Aim: Engage the class and foster a discussion on the current state of data-driven life sciences.

+#### Note

+If you encounter any issues or have questions regarding this assignment, please reach out to the instructional team for assistance.